 His paternal reasoning sounds sensible, doesn’t it?
 Well, it might until you think about it.
 At which point you’ll probably realize that it disguises the issue and amounts to little more than a clever use of misdirection.
 You see, Eric’s statement is irrelevant.
 It doesn’t relate to anyone, except for the folks who are up to bad stuff, illegal or grossly perverted activities.
 In which case they would presumably be using the darknet.

 “Your life pattern is you.
 It’s what you do, with whom, and where.
 It’s the content that fills the vessel of your existence.
 A few decades ago this content was private, but also forgettable, a stream of experience that flowed into oblivion.
 It’s now less private and the stream flows to someone’s server.”
-15
+17

 It is certainly easier to pattern you, then it would be to invent the first intelligent machine.
 Computers aren’t intelligent in the way that you and I are.
 Our intelligence hasn’t even been adequately defined by any of the mind sciences.
 The computer isn’t smart, it’s just a lightning fast computational machine.
 It learns by simply recording billions of behavior signals, signals that it learns from you and me.

 Contextual Personalization and Privacy

 The bubble blowing is being hyped up and trumpeted as a sort of ‘computer knows best’, an uppity concierge, a personal assistant that spies on everything that you do.
 Ok, that’s not exactly how it’s being billed.
 The idea is that contextually personalized filters will help you navigate the ‘internet of things’, the next big wave in the digital age!
 In some areas, like health care, transportation, and entertainment, contextual filters could be a huge advantage.
 Yet, without transparency, optional choices and safeguards they are dangerous and prone to abuse

 The evangelist of what’s being called the Age of Context presume that we are willing to make a trade-off between privacy and convenience, to trade our privacy for personalization, for personalized services.
 The built-in assumption is that the majority of us users want this kind of service and are willing to make the trade.
 An unbiased insider’s take on privacy suggests that the general consensus is that: “Privacy for ordinary people can be forfeited in the near term because it will become moot anyway.”
 18

 Normally when you make a trade, you’ve got some idea of the value of what you’re trading, as well as, some control over or input regarding the terms.
 Privacy Policies negate any sense of fair trade.
 They appear to be written to frustrate any attempt to be read or understood.
 Back in 2008, when the internet was significantly smaller, two researchers at Carnegie Mellon calculated just how much time it would take to read the privacy policies that you should.
 They found that it would take each of us 75 working days.19

 Imagine what it would be now?
 One reason that privacy policies haven’t been codified into a number of different nationally accepted standards is because of they provide an easy way for digital corporations to take advantage of their users.
 How hard would it be to model something like the Creative Commons Licensing Standards for Privacy Policies?
 If they really meant to be a two-way agreement, instead of an underhanded imposition, then this kind of system would surely be much more realistically workable.

 So, we are trading our Privacy, that is defined in a practically inaccessible manner, for a supposedly Free Services!
 Besides the fact that you don’t know what your Privacy refers to, you also don’t have a clue as to what it’s worth in financial terms.
 No one does!
 But if that wasn’t lopsided enough, the companies like Google and Facebook, can change the policy anytime that they like.

 The idea of a trade-off under these kinds of terms just doesn’t pan out.
 Rather than a trade, it looks a lot more like a legal hood-wink.
 If you tried to make this kind of trade deal with any kind of real commodity, wouldn’t you get booted out of the office?
 We’ve been looking at Privacy in stark and simplistic terms.
 Yet, there are other elements that also come into play, like questions of ethics and hacking, the latter of which hangs over even the most secure digital enterprise like the sword of Damocles.